team-friendo/signalboost/README.md

 # Developer Guide <a name="#developer-guide"></a>

-We're so happy you want to help write code for signalboost!
+We're so happy you want to help write code for Signalboost!
 If you have not already reviewed the [System and Service Requirements](#services) section above please start there.

 Please also read our `CONTRIBUTING.md` file, located here: